Alexander Suvorov: Suvorov and Napoleon

 Suvorov considered Hannibal, Alexander the Great, Julius Caesar, and Napoleon Bonaparte to be the greatest military commanders of all time.
 Suvorov is seen as having anticipated Napoleon's tactics, and is regarded as being on par with him in terms of military genius.
 Like Napoleon, Suvorov believed that opportunities in battle are created by fortune but exploited by intelligence, experience and an intuitive vision.
 To Suvorov, mastery of the art and science of war was not, therefore, purely instinctive.
 Suvorov kept up with events in Europe by subscribing to foreign newspapers and journals.
 He had written to one of his nephews in 1796:

 "That young Bonaparte, how he moves!
 He is a hero, a giant, a magician.
 He overcomes nature and he overcomes men.
 He turned the Alps (Note: Tyrolean Alps, during his 1796–1797 campaign.) as if they did not exist; he has hidden their frightful rocks in his pocket, and tucked up his army up the right sleeve of his uniform.
-The enemy scarcely catches sight his soldiers before he throws his troops at them like a thunderbolt from Jupiter, spreading terror in all directions, and crushing the scattered bands of Austrians and Piedmontese.
+The enemy scarcely catches sight of his soldiers before he throws his troops at them like a thunderbolt from Jupiter, spreading terror in all directions, and crushing the scattered bands of Austrians and Piedmontese.
 My God, how he moves!
 The first time he assumed command he cut to the heart of tactics like a sword slashing through the Gordian Knot.
 He disregards the odds against him, he attacks the enemy wherever they are to be found, and he defeats them in detail.
-He knows that shock is irresistibe—and that says it all.
+He knows that shock is irresistible—and that says it all.
 His enemies will continue in their old routine, subject to the scribblers in the Cabinet, but as for him, he carries his council of war in his head.
 His operations are as free as the air he breathes… My conclusion is this.
 That as long as General Bonaparte keeps his wits about him he will be victorious; he possesses the higher elements of the military art in a happy balance.
-But if, unfortunately for him, he throws himself into the whirlpool of politics, he will lose the coference of his thoughts and he will be lost."
+But if, unfortunately for him, he throws himself into the whirlpool of politics, he will lose the conference of his thoughts and he will be lost."